DavidPotter/MacConfig/README.markdown

 ## Packages to Install

-[Homebrew](https://brew.sh/) is the first thing to install.
+[Homebrew](https://brew.sh/) is the next thing to install.
 Homebrew is a package manager for installing other packages.

 Once you've installed Homebrew, you may want to install the following